Think you’d fall for a phishing email or text?

 - Trade secrets

 Once access is granted, confidential information about clients, employees and others whose information is contained in your computer system are then often being copied and removed quietly by the hacker.
 This information is later used as leverage for a ransom, embarrassment and sometimes, irreparable harm to the company or a group of individuals.

-6 Questions to Ask Yourself if You Receive a Suspicious Email or Text
+6 Red Flags If You Receive A Suspicious Email Or Text

 - Was I expecting this email?